Prepping for Beginners: A Guide to Get You Started

 Prepping for Beginners – Medications

-Another thing many new preppers don’t think about is medications.
-A big reason we are seeing an increase of beginners wanting to prep is because of the pandemic.
-Obviously, we all get sick, from time to time, and we need to make sure we have a few items stocked away.
+Another thing many new preppers don’t think about is their medical needs.
+A big reason we are seeing an increase in beginners wanting to prep is because of the pandemic.
+We all get sick, from time to time, and we need to make sure we have a few items stocked away.
+Be sure to consult with your medical professional to be sure they don’t conflict with your prescriptions.
 Here are some of the basics to start with:

 These are just a few medications to start with.
-If you want a more extensive list, please check out my post: 35 OTC Medications You Should Store
+Your family’s needs may vary if you live with older family members or have other needs.
+If you want a more extensive list, please check out my post: 35 OTC Medications You Should Store.

 Other Items New Preppers Need to Have